binoysarker/flutter3/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Important dependencies for this project
+- flutter 3.0.5
+- dart 2.17.6
+- devtools 2.12.2

 ## to build the project from the code:
 - flutter clean